dafuga/eos_rng_contract/README.md

 ## Random Number Generator

+###NOTE: THIS IS A WORK IN PROGRESS PROJECT - PLEASE DO NOT DEPLOY

 A Random Number Generator EOSIO Smart Contract that allows any number of oracles to contribute numbers that are used to generate a truly random number available on an EOSIO table.

 The process works like such: